tory24/100Days-of-code/100-Second.md

 **Time**:
 -->

+### Day 40 March 16, 2021
+**Today's Progress**: Tested, how to put my short term portfolio from FCC online.

+**Thoughts**: Transferred my current wordpress test site to a build of my codepen portfolio page.
+Kind of diving into the deep end trying to figure this all out.
+But I think there's enough documentation from both GoDaddy and AWS to guide me through linking my custom domain to the Amplfiy App domain.
+If this does work, then the page itself is nothing crash hot, very simple and to the point, but I hope to turn it into a React app, and maybe add some little flairs to it to help stand out.
+I plan on focusing on this project for the next week and see how far I get.

+**Link(s) to Work**: [Portfolio Page](https://torymos.com)

+**Time**:

 ### Day 39 March 15, 2021
 **Today's Progress**: Started working through the Responsive Web Design Certification's CSS Grid Section.